 Each of these uses of the park grounds must be conducted in accordance with a special use permit.
 Permits may be applied for through the park superintendent's office at 401 South 2nd St., Vincennes, IN 47591.
-All requests must submitted on NPS Form 10-930 Application for Special Use Permit.
+All requests must be submitted on NPS Form 10-930s Application for Special Use Permit.

 Rules and regulations pertinent to special use permits:

 One person should serve as liaison with the National Park Service.

 The permittee and all members of the group will comply with any instructions from the NPS representative.

 Launching, landing, or operating an unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of George Rogers Clark National Historical Park is prohibited. ---The term, unmanned aircraft, means a device that is used or is intended to be used for flight in the air without the possibility of direct human intervention from within or on the device, and the associated operational elements and components that are required for the pilot or system operator in command to operate or to control the device (such as cameras, sensors, communication links).
 This term includes all types of devices that meet this definition (e.g. model airplanes, quadcopters, drones) that are used for any purpose, including for recreation or for commerce.

 Any public address system being used shall be adjusted to accommodate only those people in the immediate area.

-- The food booths will be operated in compliance with all public health and safety requirements.
+Food booths will be operated in compliance with all public health and safety requirements.

 The area will be left in the same condition as found.
-Any park property damaged by, or as a result of the permit holder, will be replaced or repaired at the cost of the permit holder.
+Any park property damaged by, or as a result of, the permit holder, will be replaced or repaired at the cost of the permit holder.

 Litter containers will be provided by the permittee.
 The permittee will also be responsible for emptying these containers.

 No stock animals are allowed on park grounds.
 Pets must be on a leash and away from the public.

 It is expressly agreed and understood that this permit does not authorize the permittee to advertise, solicit business, collect fees, or sell any goods or services on lands owned and controlled by the United States.
 Exceptions may be made with prior approval from the park superintendent.

 The permittee is responsible for providing for any and all security for the event including evening and night security.

 Vehicles may not be parked on lawn areas of the park.
 Vehicles may cross the lawn area for loading and unloading only if conditions permit.
 During wet conditions the park representative should be contacted prior to doing so.

 All clean up and removal activities are to be completed by the close of business on the day following the close of the event.

-Stage (performing area), generators, and other equipage which may cause damage to the lawn or other natural features must be confined to paved areas.
+Stage (performing area), generators, and other equipage which may cause damage to the lawn or other natural features, must be confined to paved areas.